nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/nRF54H20_migration_2.7/migration_guide_2.6.99-cs2_to_2_7_environment.rst

 Updated |NCS| toolchain
   The |NCS| toolchain has been updated.

-SDFW and SCFW firmware bundle
+SDFW and SCFW SoC binaries
-  A new version (v0.5.0) of the SDFW and SCFW firmware bundle was released.
+  A new version (v0.5.0) of the nRF54H20 SoC binaries bundle was released.
   This is the only version compatible with the |NCS| v2.7.0.
-  The nRF54H20 DK must be in lifecycle state ``EMPTY`` to be provisioned with the new firmware bundle.
+  The nRF54H20 DK must be in lifecycle state ``EMPTY`` to be provisioned with the new SoC binaries.

 Minimum requirements
 ********************